kuboi1/nette-project-init/README.md

 ## How to start
 * Open start.bat to start the script without admin permissions
-* Open start_admin.bat to start the script with admin permissions (Needed to add windows hosts entry)
+* Open start_admin.bat to start the script with admin permissions (Needed to add windows hosts entry that is neccessary for wamp vhost to work)

 ## Dependencies